Massachusetts Hummingbirds: 6 Awesome Documented Species

 Some banded hummingbirds have been observed at temperatures as low as -9 degrees Fahrenheit with a wind chill of -36 degrees Fahrenheit, according to eBird.org.

-There is only one Massachusetts hummingbird classified as a seasonal hummingbird, which is the Ruby-throated hummingbird.
+The Ruby-throated hummingbird is the only Massachusetts hummingbird classified as a seasonal hummingbird.

-Hummingbirds that fit within this category are those that migrate through Massachusetts on a spring or fall emigration basis.
+Hummingbirds that fit within this category are those that migrate through Massachusetts on a spring or fall migration basis.

 Hummingbirds move south to spend the winter in Mexico and Central America in the fall, after migrating north in the spring to reproduce.